xtream1101/scraperx/README.md

 ## Config

 3 Ways of setting config values:
-- CLI Argument: Will override any other type of config value
+- CLI Argument: Will override any other type of config value.
+Use `-h` to see available options
 - Environment variable: Will override a config value in the yaml
 - Yaml file: Will use these values if no other way is set for a key